nooris91/TeamActivities/Module03/README.md

 Take a look at [linkedlist.h](linkedlist.h).
 Describe what you see and notice.
 Pay attention to the `push_front` and `add_back` functions.
 In your own words, describe to each other what each function does.

+The “Pair *new_node” function creates a new node with the wins and year values and sets its next pointer to the provided next node.

+“NeuList* create_list” function creates a new linked list by allocating memory for a NeuList structure, which initializes its head pointer to NULL, and sets its size to 0.
+It returns a pointer to the newly created linked list.

+“push_front” function adds a new node to the front of the linked list.
+This function creates a new node using the new_node function and then sets its next pointer to the current head of the list, and after that, it updates the list's head pointer to point to the new node.

+“add_back” function adds a new node to the end of the linked list.
+This function creates a new node using the new_node function, and then checks if the list is empty or not.
+In case, if the list is empty, the new node becomes the head of the list.
+And if the list is not empty, it traverses the list until it reaches the last node and sets the next pointer of that node to the new node.

+“print_list” function is used to print the contents of the linked list.

+“Pair *find” function is used to search the linked list for a node with a specific year value and return a pointer to that node if found.

+“free_list” function is used to free the memory allocated for the linked list and its nodes.

 #### Drawing Push Front
 Using a similar drawing to the list above, draw out what happens when you call `push_front`.
 The important part is to help understand the order of the code, and what happens to the pointers.